Ever wondered why your electricity bills are so high?

 |Free Comfort Plug – switch appliances on and off remotely||✔||✔|

-Most households will receive a smart meter by 2020, which will enable consumers to monitor their total instantaneous electricity usage, in monetary terms.
+Most households will receive a smart meter at some point, which will enable consumers to monitor their total instantaneous electricity usage, in monetary terms.

 Making more people aware of the direct financial consequences of their energy usage is sure to reduce overall electricity consumption.